yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - Wrap Contents: Turns on line wrap.
 Also enables print 'fit-to-width'
     - Print, Save to file: Prints the contents or saves to file.

-Basic Mode (Default at launch) - Use ALT-M to toggle between Basic and Update modes
+Read-Only Mode (Default at launch) - Use ALT-M to toggle between Read-Only and Update mode
-- Basic mode: Buttons
+- Read-Only mode: Buttons
     - CREATE BACKUP (This calls the Moneydance 'Export Backup' function to backup your dataset)
     - Analyse Dataset Objects Size & Files
     - Find my Dataset (Search for *.moneydance & *.moneydancearchive Datasets)